Logo of Pest Crews

 Search providers near you

-Best Termite Inspection in Oregon Ranked
+Best Termite Inspection Companies in Oregon Ranked

 A professional termite inspection, often called a Wood Destroying Organism (WDO) inspection, is a critical evaluation of your property for pests that can cause serious structural damage.
 In Oregon, these inspections are essential for home buyers to satisfy lender requirements and for all homeowners to protect their investment from costly, hidden damage.
 This guide explains what an Oregon termite inspection entails, how to find a qualified local inspector, and what to expect from the process and report.